martgil/webext-docs/messageDisplay.rst

          :name: [``headerMessageId``]
          :type: (string, optional)

          The headerMessageId of a message to be opened.
-Will throw an *ExtensionError*, if the provided ``headerMessageId`` is unknown or invalid.
+Will throw an *ExtensionError*, if the provided :value:`headerMessageId` is unknown or invalid.
 Not supported for external messages.

       .. api-member::